Stäng

 Sweden’s southernmost deciduous forest

-East of the harbour of Hörte and the mouth of the Dybäck river you find the Hörte forest.
-This is Sweden’s southernmost deciduous forest, and here you can find several tree species: oak, chestnut, maple, and beech.
-The forest and surrounding areas are of great importance, especially for birdlife.
+East of Hörte harbour and the mouth of the Dybäck River lies Hörte forest – Sweden’s southernmost deciduous forest.
+Here, you can find oak, chestnut, maple, and beech trees.
+The forest and its surroundings are especially important for birdlife and contribute to the area’s high ecological value.

 Hjälpte informationen på den här sidan dig?